lasircc/semalytics-demo/README.md

 * [`docker`](https://docs.docker.com/install/) (tested: v.18.09.0-ce or newer)
 * [`docker-compose`](https://docs.docker.com/compose/install/) (tested: v.1.23.2 or newer)

+Note #1: if you run this demo on macOS, we recommend to set at least to _4.0 GiB_ the memory limit of the Docker engine.
+See [this how-to](https://stackoverflow.com/a/44533437/4820341).

-Note: this demo is powered by [Ontotext GraphDB™](https://www.ontotext.com/products/graphdb/) (Free version): a semantic graph database (RDF triplestore) and by [Jupyter Notebook](http://jupyter.org/).
+Note #2: this demo is powered by [Ontotext GraphDB™](https://www.ontotext.com/products/graphdb/) (Free version): a semantic graph database (RDF triplestore) and by [Jupyter Notebook](http://jupyter.org/).

 ### Getting a copy of this repository and testing data